2,458 texts in Legends of the Jews (Ginzberg)

 The ancient Israelites, fresh out of Egypt, thought they had that… but then Amalek came along.
 The story of Amalek is more than just a battle; it's a clash between faith and doubt,...

-According to the Legends of the Jews, as retold by Rabbi Louis Ginzberg, Moses chose his servant Joshua to lead the charge.
+As retold by Rabbi Louis Ginzberg, Moses chose his servant Joshua to lead the charge.
 Why?
-Because Moses knew that only a descendant of Rachel...
+Because Moses knew that only a descendant of Rachel, like the Ephraimite Joshua, could co...

 Can I really do this?"
 It's a universal struggle, and even Joshua, the future leader of Israel, felt it.
 Our story unfolds just after the miraculous crossing of the Red Sea, with t...

-But beneath the surface of the biblical narrative, the aggadah – the Jewish tradition of storytelling and interpretation – reveals a deeper, almost mystical struggle.
-It wasn't jus...
+Beneath the surface of the biblical narrative, the aggadah – the Jewish tradition of storytelling and interpretation – reveals a deeper, almost mystical struggle.
+It wasn't just ab...

 The battlefield was set, the armies were engaged, but the real battle, according to Legends of the Jews, wasn't on the ground at all.
 It was happening on a nearby height, where Mos...

-Today, let's talk about Amalek.
+Amalek.
 You might remember Amalek from the Bible – this was the nation that attacked the Israelites shortly after their miraculous Exodus from Egypt.
-It see...
+It seemed like a small skirmis...

 This isn't just another name in the Bible; it represents something deeper.
 A persistent, almost archetypal force of opposition.
 The story of Amalek isn't just a historical account;...